ctkjose/robobo3dr1plus/readme.md

 Nema17 is the standard that states the dimensions, meanig that a Nema17 motor will fit your Robo in terms of opennings and screw holes.
 The other things to consider are torque and power.

-Since a Robo use a RAMPS 1.4, max power is dicated by your motor's drivers (eg: A4988).
+Since a Robo use a RAMPS 1.4, max power is dictated by your motor's drivers (eg: [A4988](https://reprap.org/wiki/A4988)).
 In general it will be around 1.5A to 2A.
 It all depends on the quiality of the driver, heatsink and cooling.
 For an R1+ a power around 1.5 amps is more than enough.

 (As a side note remember that the board can only handle so much current used by all its components, the overall total power rating of a RAMPS 1.4 board is around 5A, it will vary by board quality and PCB traces used, but a good reference value.)